Majapahit: Territorial hierarchy

 During its formation, Majapahit traditional realm only consists of lesser vassal kingdoms (provinces) in eastern and central Java.
-This region is ruled by provincial kings called Paduka Bhattara with the title Bhre.
+This region is ruled by provincial kings called Paduka Bhattara with the title Bhre, shortened form of Bhatara i (Bhatara of).
 This title is the highest position below the monarch and similar to duke or duchess.
 Usually, this position reserved for the close relatives of the king.
 They have to administer their provinces, collect taxes, send annual tributes to the capital, and manage the defences of their borders.

-During the reign of Hayam Wuruk (1350–1389) there were 12 provinces of Majapahit, administered by king's close relatives:
+During the reign of Dyah Hayam Wuruk (formally King Rajasanagara; 1350–1389) there were 12 provinces of Majapahit, administered by king's close relatives: